 Sign-Up Here: CLUB ORIENTATION SIGN UP SHEET

-The PowerPoint from the Club Orientation Session can be accessed here: Click Here To Access Club Training Orientation PowerPoint
+The PowerPoint from the Club Orientation Session can be accessed here: Click Here to Access the Club Orientation Session PowerPoint

 Contact firstname.lastname@example.org for any questions.

 Update or create a constitution for your club and email it to email@example.com.

 You may use this mock constitution as a guide.

 Communicate your club recognition status with your club advisor.

 The SU faculty/staff advisor serves as the link between the club and Seattle University.
 Advisors are encouraged to be knowledgeable about the club's affairs and offer expert knowledge while creating an environment in which club members and leaders are offered the freedom to lead within Seattle University's policies and procedures.
 Club members are also responsible for regular communication and consultation with their club advisor.
 Primary faculty or staff advisors must be employed full-time by Seattle University.
 Half-time faculty or staff members may serve as secondary advisors.
 In some instances, exceptions may be made on a case-by-case basis by the Director of Student Activities.
 Contact firstname.lastname@example.org for more information.

 Student clubs are an integral part of Seattle University's mission; they provide opportunities to develop leadership skills, broaden social and professional backgrounds, and contribute to both the university and community.
 All groups are student initiated, organized, and led.

 Seattle University has high expectations for student clubs to be part of the mission and values expressed through its Catholic Jesuit identity.
 With official recognition, a club is expected to conduct its business in a way that reflects favorably upon the club as well as Seattle University.
 Recognition by Seattle University means that a club has received official permission to conduct business on and off campus and will be granted certain privileges that assist the club in its operations.